AnalyseOptimize/graph_project/README.md

 Each '_graph.txt' file contains a graph that can be read by Networx library on python.
 These graphs are parsed (with 'graph_parser' script) members of communities on Russian social network Vk.com of theaters.
 Nodes represent followers of a community and edges - the friendship among them.
 So, two nodes are connected when they are in a friends list of each other.

+In `Graph_info.txt` number of missing points for each graph is present as well as group IDs which were parsed and total number of parsed members.
+Missing points always have zero degree centrality and can be removed to get meaningful results.

 ## Description of the project
 There are three main sections of analysis:
 1. Single graph (Moscow operetta) exploration to find common patters and get an overview how a community graph looks like.